Pixies: "This is the most grim and dystopian it’s ever been in my lifetime"

 Particularly Santiago, who had been influenced by the scores of Ennio Morricone.
 Francis also claims they sought to push the acoustic guitar centre-stage and prized minimalism.
 “We were putting simplicity on a pedestal for this album.
 As the Japanese would say, why would you want to take this perfectly good piece of fish and ruin it by cooking?
 We were attracted to minimalism.”

-Many of Francis’s usual lyrical hallmarks are present on ‘Doggerel’ – religious iconography (‘The Lord Has Come Back Today’), sci-fi phantasmagoria (‘There’s a Moon On’) and surrealism (the feral ‘Nomatterday’).
+Many of Francis’s usual lyrical hallmarks are present on ‘Doggerel’ – religious iconography (‘The Lord Has Come Back Today’), sci-fi phantasmagoria (‘There’s a Moon On’) and surrealism.
 Highlight ‘Dregs of the Wine’, meanwhile, begins with the lyric: “While I prefer the original version of ‘You Really Got Me’, she will defer to the Van Halen version’, which takes its cue from a fabricated reason he gave for his divorce from his first wife.

 “That was a song about a time in my life when I was living in LA with my first wife, there were lots of trips to Las Vegas, and lots of boozing and drugging going on,” he says.
 “It’s a warm reminiscence of those times.
 The argument about Van Halen is a reference to a fake argument that my wife and I constructed to give a reason for our break-up.
 ‘What shall we say to all the nice people who ask why we broke up?’
 That shall be our stated reason.
 So it’s just a fond inside-humour between her and I.”